downshift-js/downshift/README.md

   call this `innerRef`.
 So you'd call: `getMenuProps({refKey: 'innerRef'})` and your composite component would forward like: `<ul ref={props.innerRef} />`.
   However, if you are just rendering a primitive component like `<div>`, there is no need to specify this property.
+It defaults to `ref`.

   Please keep in mind that menus, for accessibility purposes, should always be rendered, regardless of whether you hide it or not.
 Otherwise, `getMenuProps` may throw error if you unmount and remount the menu.

 - `aria-label`: By default the menu will add an `aria-labelledby` that refers to the `<label>` rendered with `getLabelProps`.
 However, if you provide `aria-label` to give a more specific label that describes the options available, then `aria-labelledby` will not be provided and screen readers can use your `aria-label` instead.

 In some cases, you might want to completely bypass the `refKey` check.
-Then you can provide the object `{suppressRefError : true}` as the second argument to `getMenuProps`.
-**Please use it with extreme care and only if you are absolutely sure that the ref is correctly forwarded otherwise `Downshift` will unexpectedly fail.**
+Then you can provide the object `{suppressRefError : true}` as the second argument to `getMenuProps`. **Please use it with extreme care and only if you are absolutely sure that the ref is correctly forwarded otherwise `Downshift` will unexpectedly fail.**

 ```jsx
 <ul {...getMenuProps()}>